 PCG developed FireFlight's real-time inventory architecture because alternative systems that update on a lag were generating operational failures for clients who could least afford them.
 Allison Woolbert built the consumption-tracking methodology after decades of engineering data systems for environments where every asset movement must be recorded with precision, including high-volume inventory systems for ExxonMobil and Nabisco where untracked material consumption carries direct financial consequences.

-1 Inventory inaccuracy cost estimates derived from: PCG Material Flow Audit assessments across 8 manufacturing operations, 2020–2025; Warehousing Education and Research Council (WERC) DC Measures Study 2024.
+1 Weekly hours-lost figures derived from PCG Material Flow Audit assessments across 8 manufacturing operations, 2020-2025; validated against Warehousing Education and Research Council (WERC) DC Measures Study 2024.

 Frequently Asked Questions